Raleigh, NC Relative Adoption Lawyer

 This often the best choice for the child, who is able to retain a strong connection to their family, whom they likely already know, and it may avoid disrupting the continuity of the child’s education, community, medical treatment, and more if the relative lives in the same place.
 If the child is forced to move to a new state or region, this change is at least softened by being placed with familiar faces and not strangers.

 North Carolina authorities recognize the many benefits of keeping children in their families, which is why relative placement and adoption is encouraged by having a more streamlined process.
-If you are a parent who wishes to place a child with another relative, or you are a relative who wants to adopt a family member’s child, then contact a relative adoption lawyer from Breeden Law Office as soon as possible.
+If you are a parent who wishes to place a child with another relative, or you are a relative who wants to adopt a family member’s child, then contact a Raleigh, NC relative adoption lawyer from Breeden Law Office as soon as possible.

-An experienced adoption lawyer can guide you through relative placement and adoption in North Carolina.
+An experienced Raleigh adoption lawyer can guide you through relative placement and adoption in North Carolina.
 Call us today at (919) 661-4970 to learn more.

-Relative Placement and Adoption
+Relative Placement and Adoption in Raleigh, NC

 Relative placement occurs when a child’s birth mother and/or father places the child with the child’s grandparents, great-grandparents, aunt and/or uncle, an adult sibling, or other close relative.
 Placement does not require a specific legal procedure, though various legal processes can improve the transition and solidify the other adult’s rights over the child.
 In many cases, relative placement is not intended to be permanent.